NVIDIA/TensorRT/plugin/roiAlignPlugin/README.md

 ## Description

+> NOTE: Version 1 of this plugin (using IPluginV2DynamicExt interface) is deprecated since TensorRT 10.12.
+Version 2 (using IPluginV3 interface) is the recommended replacement.

 The ROIAlign plugin implements the Region of Interest (RoI) align operation described in the [Mask R-CNN paper](https://arxiv.org/abs/1703.06870), in compliance with the [ONNX specification for the same](https://github.com/onnx/onnx/blob/main/docs/Operators.md#RoiAlign) (insofar as TRT limitations allow).

 ### Structure